aamoJL/LM2Notepad/README.md

 #|Meaning|Action
 -|-|-
-1 | Scanner | Take and scan a screenshot and add it to notes 2 | Add a note | Add a new note
+1 | Scanner | Take and scan text from a screenshot and add it to notes 2 | Add a note | Add a new note
 3 | Add a screenshot | Take and add a screenshot to notes, cropping removes borders from the screenshot 4 | Note list | View, edit and delete notes